 - I. Record Enable Buttons

 - 2. Mic Input level control

+- 3. Mic pad enable buttons

-- 3. Phantom Power buttons
+- 4. Phantom Power buttons

-- 4. Toolbar
+- 5. Toolbar

-- 5. Meters
+- 6. Meters

-- 6. Locator
+- 7. Locator

-- 7. EDL Entry
+- 8. EDL Entry

-- 8. Current Time Line
+- 9. Current Time Line

 - 9. Source Tracks Folder

 - 10. Stream Control Buttons

 - II.
 Input Select

 - 12. Status Bar control Sample rate, clock, frame rate

 - 13. Navigator Window

 - 14. Online Button -LTC generate or slave

 - 15. Transport Controls

 - 16. Time Display

 - 17. Record Disk

 - 18. Metadata Window

 The main SADiE MTR window, filling the whole screen, has a title bar and menu bar in common with most Windows applications.
 The menu bar contains words that reveal drop-down menus.
-For example, the File menu is displayed by clicking on the word "File".
+For example, the File menu is displayed by clicking on the word 'File'.

 For most common tasks, however, the system has been designed to be operated by pressing onscreen buttons (by pointing and clicking with the mouse), or by using the hardware controllers.
-Buttons on the screen have a 3D appearance and should look "depressed" in their On position.
+Buttons on the screen 'light up', mostly in orange to show that their function is enabled.